Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Introduction

-This paper proposes a hybrid on chain and off chain framework that anchors commitments and critical constraints on chain while retaining settlement details off chain.
+To address this gap, this paper proposes a hybrid on-chain and off-chain framework that anchors commitments and critical constraints on-chain while retaining settlement details off-chain.
 Deterministic settlement digests enable replayable auditing without additional trust assumptions.
-For carbon asset management, lifecycle quantity conservation is enforced as an on chain invariant without replacing official verification.
-Experiments show that the framework significantly reduces on chain cost while preserving auditability \cite{zhang_carbon_shanghai,schneider_integrity}.
+For carbon asset management, lifecycle quantity conservation is enforced as an on-chain invariant without replacing official verification.
+Experiments demonstrate that the framework significantly reduces on-chain cost while preserving auditability \cite{zhang_carbon_shanghai,schneider_integrity}.